aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 ![Capture-Bedrock-agent-test](https://github.com/user-attachments/assets/49a28a0a-4ca2-4f11-9b4e-a0c44d3e0bd1)

-3. Also notice that the each response from an Amazon Bedrock agent is accompanied by a **trace** that details the steps being orchestrated by the agent.
-The **trace** helps you follow the agent's reasoning process that leads it to the response it gives at that point in the conversation.
+3. Also notice that each response from the Amazon Bedrock agent is accompanied by a **trace** that details the steps being orchestrated by the agent.
+The **trace** helps you follow the agent's reasoning process that led it to the response given at that point in the conversation.

 Use the **trace** to track the agent's path from the user input to the response it returns.
 The trace provides information about the inputs to the action groups that the agent invokes and the knowledge bases that it queries to respond to the user.

-# CloudFormation to deploy satcom-ts-lexbot.yaml
+## CloudFormation to deploy satcom-ts-lexbot.yaml

 The final stack deploys the Amazon Lex and Lambda resources.
 Lex controls the entire chatbot dialog but reaches out to a Lambda to provide the Fulfillment logic for both the Satellite Capacity forecasting intent `BeamForecast` and the